awsdocs/aws-cloudtrail-user-guide/doc_source/encrypting-cloudtrail-log-files-with-aws-kms.md

    + For information about attaching a policy to a KMS key with the AWS CLI, see [put\-key\-policy](https://docs.aws.amazon.com/cli/latest/reference/kms/put-key-policy.html)\.

 1. Update your trail to use the KMS key whose policy you modified for CloudTrail\.
-   + To update your trail configuration by using the CloudTrail console, see [Updating a trail to use your KMS key](create-kms-key-policy-for-cloudtrail-update-trail.md)\.
+   + To update your trail configuration by using the CloudTrail console, see [Updating a resource to use your KMS key](create-kms-key-policy-for-cloudtrail-update-trail.md)\.
    + To update your trail configuration by using the AWS CLI, see [Enabling and disabling CloudTrail log file encryption with the AWS CLI](cloudtrail-log-file-encryption-cli.md)\.

 CloudTrail also supports AWS KMS multi\-Region keys\.
 For more information about multi\-Region keys, see [Using multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in the *AWS Key Management Service Developer Guide*\.